• Skip to main content

 When you search for a certain brand or certain brands in Google, along with the name of the website, you will also see some extended links after it.
 Have you ever wondered why Google shows them?

-How to Quickly and Easily Steal Your Competitors Content Ideas Photo
+How To Quickly And Easily Steal Your Competitors Content Ideas Photo

 The truth is that these links are put there to make it easier for users to find what they want.
 Google creates these sitelinks by analyzing the most popular pages on the website.
 This means that these links are the most visited pages of that specific site.
 Knowing this, you can improve your own content strategy.